Ermal45/game-discovery/README.md

-This web app was created using react,react-redux for state managment and styled components.
+This web app was created using react,react-redux for state managment, redux-thunk for fetching data and styled components.All the data in this app is provided by rawg.io